 The Moika River branches off from the Fontanka, separating the Summer Garden and the Mikhailovsky Castle.
 Many “pearls” of Petersburg architecture — Razumovsky Palace, Yusupovsky, Stroganov, Mariinsky Palaces stand along its winding bed.
 Here is built the famous Blue Bridge, which looks more like a square spread out over the water.
+It’s one of the Colored bridges of St Petersburg.
+Besides, here you will come upon the most romantic bridge in the city called Kissing or Potseluev.
 There are still many rivers on the territory of St. Petersburg that are the channels of the Neva delta: Ekaterinofka, Zhdanovka, Krestovka, Karpovka, Smolenka and others.
 It is necessary to mention those rivers of St. Petersburg, which are major Neva tributaries – the Chernaya River, the Okhta, the Slav.
 The first one is famous for the fact that a duel for Alexander Pushkin was fatal on its shore.
 On the second is the Okhta reservoir.
 Slavyanka nourishes the ponds of Pavlovsky Park.

 Channels.
 Can a pond be a tourist attraction?
 If we are talking about St. Petersburg, the answer is yes.
 An example is the Griboyedov Canal, from which we begin the story of the “artificial rivers” of the city.
 Griboyedov Canal in St. Petersburg winding line connects Moika and Fontanka.
 It is obliged by its intricate form to the river Krivusha, along which the channel was laid.
 Its five-kilometer embankments are an ideal route for walking along the canals of St. Petersburg.
 Famous sights are located on the banks (Savior on the Blood, Nikolsky and Kazan Cathedrals, Repin’s house and others).
 More than a dozen bridges make this waterway an unforgettable tourist attraction.
 The Kryukov Canal in St. Petersburg today flows from the Admiralty Canal to Fontanka.
 Initially, it ran from the Moika to the Neva, but after the construction of the Blagoveshchensky bridge, its northern end was filled up and the southern end extended.
 The place where the Kryukov Canal intersects with Griboyedov is known to tourists as the Seven bridge sight, here, you can see seven bridges at once.
 The Obvodny channel in St. Petersburg is the longest.
 It was laid along the southern border of the city since the XIX century and served as a protective ditch.
 Subsequently became a major traffic artery.
 A lot of plants and factories worked on its shores, which had a negative effect on the ecological condition and appearance of the reservoir.
 Today, eight-kilometer embankments of the Obvodny Canal of St. Petersburg are enclosed in strict granite, equipped with beautiful fences and parapets.
 Nothing reminds of those times when the industrial zone far from Petersburg aesthetics was located here.
 The bulk of the attractions of the Obvodny Canal are old buildings valuable for the history of St. Petersburg.
 In addition to the above, there are many shorter, but no less beautiful canals in the city – Lebyazhiy, Admiralteysky, Bumazhny, Resurrection, Marine, Kronverksky, Winter Canal and others.
 Many of them are included in the routes of excursions along the canals of St. Petersburg.